How to Cope When You’re Feeling Unwanted

 In this post, we may use links to the products we find helpful or cute.

 Humans are made to create connections with others.
 This is evident in how we live as families, create friendships, live in communities and societies, fall in love, and even in how we adopt and love pets.
-Just as natural as your need for connection is your feelings of loneliness and feeling unwanted when you don’t have the level of connection that you want with others.
+Just as your need for connection, the sense of loneliness is also natural for humans.
+It’s also natural to be feeling unwanted when you don’t have the level of connection that you want with others.
 If you are feeling unwanted, don’t give up, you can feel better.

 Feeling Unwanted: Why & What You Can Do